 - Authenticity through transparency, simplification, and accessibility – Authenticity is at the heart of connecting with stakeholders.
 It is the measure connecting corporate promises and resulting actions, which all stakeholders use to assess future interactions.
 Authenticity, in a corporate context, is about doing what you say, which makes the importance of communication even greater.
 We believe that building stronger perceived authenticity must be centered on transparency, simplification of communication, and accessibility.
 Transparency comes through information disclosure, clarity, and accuracy of information.
 Simplification comes by cutting through the noise in conveying a message and focusing on the most important aspects for the target audience, communicating to them in their language and on their terms.
 Accessibility comes by actively making stakeholders aware of opportunities to engage.

 The above points are just some of the trends that we see for the evolution of corporate reputation in 2022 and beyond.
-We believe that the pandemic has been a transformative event that will provide both opportunities and challenges for building company reputation going forward and that companies that embrace a value-based approach to building connections with stakeholders will be the ones succeeding in the long term.
+We believe that the pandemic has been a transformative event that will provide both opportunities and challenges for building corporate reputation going forward and that companies that embrace a value-based approach to building connections with stakeholders will be the ones succeeding in the long term.